 - Only post what you would say in a face-to-face meeting.

 - Consider your personal and professional presence online and how one may affect the other.

-– Refrain from posting specific or implied details of an assignment e.g. Time, location, clients name etc. Respect the client’s privacy.
+- Posting specific or implied details of an assignment e.g. time, location, clients name.
+Respect the client’s privacy.

-– Abstain from posting negative, intimidating or bullying personal comments, regarding the work ethics about a fellow lipspeaker, agency, or deaf related organisation, persons, activities or events.
+- Posting negative, intimidating or bullying personal comments regarding a fellow lipspeaker, agency, or deaf related organisation, persons, activities or events.

-– No ALS members should block another member from their social media account, for the sole purpose of hiding their comments.
+The ALS would hope that in order to maintain professional behavior, even on personal pages/accounts and groups that no member would block another member from their social media account, for the sole purpose of hiding their comments.
 Restricting a person’s viewing does not guarantee their posting will not be seen through other channels.

 It is impossible to monitor all social media.
-If a lipspeaker discovers there is a social media posting that misrepresents their work, qualifications or slanderous allegations damaging to their reputation, they should initially approach the author and ask them to remove or rectify the post.
-Failure to remove the offending material by the said author will result in the ALS moderator removing it themselves (where possible).
+If a lipspeaker discovers there is a social media posting that misrepresents their work, qualifications or makes slanderous allegations damaging to their reputation, they should initially approach the author and ask them to remove or rectify the post.
+Failure to remove the offending material by the said author will result in the ALS moderator removing it themselves on the ALS’ social media (where possible).